kumathy/Modsquad/README.md

 backend/requirements.txt ← Python packages to be installed inside the container
 ```

-The frontend is a runs outside Docker and communicates with the containerized backend over HTTP at `localhost:8000`.
+The frontend runs outside Docker and communicates with the containerized backend over HTTP at `localhost:8000`.

 > [!NOTE]
 > Please run `docker compose up --build` after modifying `requirements.txt` or `Dockerfile`